aprksy/labkit/README.md

 # labkit

-> 🧪 Lightweight lab management for Incus containers (Linux-only)
+> 🧪 Lightweight homelab management for Incus containers (Linux-only)

 `labkit` is designed for Linux systems running [Incus](https://github.com/lxc/incus).
 It does not support Windows or macOS.